guido57/EBAZ4205_SDR_HDMI_PS2/README.md

 * Zynq: the Xilinx Vivado project to program the Zynq7010 PL (Programmable Logic)
 * Vitis: the Xilinx Vitis project to build the TCP_server Linux app running on the Zynq7010 PS (Processing System)
-* SpectrumPy: the Python software for Windows to display the spectrum and tune the radio stations
+* sdr-app: the QT5 C++ software for PetaLinux to display the spectrum and tune the radio stations

-The Petalinux project is not in this Repository because is the same of [my EBAZ4205 repository](https://github.com/guido57/EBAZ4205)

 ![block diagram](https://github.com/guido57/EBAZ4205_SDR/blob/main/docs/slide.png)